 Significant growth in the banking, financial services and insurance (BFSI) industry is one of the key factors creating a positive impact on the market growth.
 Furthermore, the increasing requirement for alternative sources of financing for micro, small and medium enterprises (MSME) is providing a thrust to the market growth.
 Factoring enables the business to obtain working capital loans and mitigate credit risks.
 In line with this, increasing awareness regarding the benefits of supply chain financing, such as factoring, is also contributing to the market growth.
 Additionally, the advent of blockchain technology and cryptocurrency in factoring services is acting as another growth-inducing factor.
 These advanced solutions automate each invoice with unique identification for fast funding, complete transactional security and smart contract facilities.
 Other factors, including the increasing utilization of digital platforms in trade financing, along with the rising cross-border trade activities, are anticipated to drive the market further.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global factoring market report, along with forecasts for growth at the global, regional, and country-level from 2021-2026.
-Our report has categorized the market based on region, type, organization size, and application.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global factoring market, along with forecasts at the global, regional, and country level from 2021-2026.
+Our report has categorized the market based on type, organization size and application.

 Breakup by Type: